Professors

 Course description

 With the introduction of streaming platforms like Netflix and Disney Plus, and the growth of web television, television from different national contexts has acquired a much broader audience capacity.
 Audiences can now move from repeat screenings of the US Friends to French Call My Agent or the Italian My Brilliant Friend.
 At the same time, the means for audiences to communicate their responses to television have also grown exponentially.
-This course will give students the opportunity to learn more about how television travels across national borders and what audiences are making of it.
+This course will give you the opportunity to learn more about how television travels across national borders and what audiences are making of it.
 What are the material limits on the apparently ‘free’ travel of television across borders?
 Who controls what gets made and how?
 How might access be limited?
+How do language and context affect reception?

 Learning Outcomes